QlikPreSalesDACH/Qlik-Sense-Agent/README.md

 [![QSA](https://raw.githubusercontent.com/QlikPreSalesDACH/Qlik-Sense-Agent/master/docs/img/20.png)](https://youtu.be/7dPuX8myito)

 #### **What is it?**
-The Qlik Sense Agent is a solution that helps you to enforce Governance for your entire Qlik landscape and to enable Governed Self Service
+The Qlik Sense Agent is a solution that helps you to enforce Governance for your entire Qlik landscape and to enable Governed Self Service.

 ----------